Principal Selection – Mission Critical!

 Proven capability to build positive relationships with students, parents and staff in challenging situations

-A former - highly successful classroom teacher in both instruction and effective classroom management
+A former - highly successful academic classroom teacher in both instruction and effective classroom management in a Title 1 setting

 Ability to train campus personnel in effective curricular resources and pedagogy – an instructional leader is required and not a physical plant manager – provide on-going classroom management support.